mu-tsu-mi/animal-shows-booking/Readme.md

 # Animal Shows Booking
 A booking app for animal shows.
-As a user, I want to see a list of zoo zones, those of which have a list of animals and a list of animal.
-When I go to an individual animal's page, I want to create a booking for an animal show by selecting a date and # of visitors (adults and children).
-I also want to edit/update my booking and cancel.
-My bookings should be in decending order so that I can see the latest date at the top.
-On each animal's page, I want to see information about the animal(API).
+As a user, I want to see a list of zoo zones, those of which have a list of animals.
+When I go to an individual animal show page, I want to create a booking for an animal show by selecting a date and # of visitors (adults and children).
+I also want to edit/update my booking and cancel/delete.
+My bookings should be in ascending order so that I can see the latest date at the top.

 # Technologies Used